Madoff investment scandal: Charges and sentencing

-The criminal case is U.S.A. v.
+The criminal case is U.S. v.
 Madoff, 1:08-mJ-02735.

 The SEC case is Securities and Exchange Commission v.
 Madoff, 1:08-cv- 10791, both U.S. District Court, Southern District of New York.
 The cases against Fairfield Greenwich Group et al. were consolidated as 09-118 in U.S. District Court for the Southern District of New York (Manhattan).

 While awaiting sentencing, Madoff met with the SEC's Inspector General, H. David Kotz, who was conducting an investigation into how regulators failed to detect the fraud despite numerous red flags.
 Because of concerns of improper conduct by Inspector General Kotz in conducting the Madoff investigation, Inspector General David C. Williams of the U.S. Postal Service was brought in to conduct an independent outside review of Kotz's actions.
 The Williams Report questioned Kotz's work on the Madoff investigation, because Kotz was a "very good friend" with Markopolos.
 Investigators were not able to determine when Kotz and Markopolos became friends.
 A violation of the ethics rules took place if their friendship was concurrent with Kotz's investigation of Madoff.

-Former SEC chairman Harvey Pitt estimated the actual net fraud to be between $10 and $17 billion, because it does not include the fictional returns credited to the Madoff's customer accounts.
+Former SEC chairman Harvey Pitt estimated the actual net fraud to be between $10 and $17billion, because it does not include the fictional returns credited to the Madoff's customer accounts.